MarvinXLII/BravelyRandomize2/README.md

 The mod will be in the pak titled "random_P.pak".
 To use the pak, copy it to the location of the original pak folder.
 On Windows, the mod's location should be something like:
 `C:\\Program Files\Steam\steamapps\common\BRAVELY DEFAULT II\Bravely_Default_II\Content\Paks\random_P.pak`.

+## KNOWN ISSUES AND LIMITATIONS

+#### SHUFFLING CHEST BATTLES

+- Chest battles will only be set when starting a new game.
+If you start from an existing save file or generate a new randomizer pak during a playthrough, chest battles will not get updated.

+#### SHUFFLING ABILITIES

+- Special Abilities (e.g. All Out Assault on the Freelancer job) will be very difficult to trigger normally if job abilities get shuffled.
+They are triggered by the vanilla abilities of a job, which will likely be elsewhere.
+Do not expect you'll get to use Special Abilities.

+#### BOSS SHUFFLER

+- Various enemy attacks and healing abilities had to be rescaled.
+In some cases, they had to be rescaled based on either the user's or the targets HP.
+Most are done fairly (in my opinion), e.g. Roddy's Healara, Domenic's Bomb Arm, or Glenn's Contagion Agent.
+However, Orpheus' Stone and Glenn's Gigapotion will seem poorly balanced in the Halls of Tribulation because the exact same abilities are reused for all their battles.
+I chose to rescale these abilities for mandatory battles for the story, NOT for optional battles.
+But don't worry, the Hall of Tribulation battles will still be very doable.

+- Some enemy buff/heal abilities are hard coded for specific party members.
+The following abilities are no longer guaranteed work in the Halls of Tribulation: Selene's "Revive All", "Shell", and "Protect", Glenn's "Gigapotion", "Mega Pheonix", and "BP Tonic" and Gladys' "Three Steps Ahead".
+In the main game, the same applies for Gladys' "One Step Ahead".
+I'll look into fixing this, but no guarantees it is practical for a randomizer.

+- Some battles have specific layouts for enemies, and cannot accommodate certain groups.
+This will be most notable in fights with the Night's Nexus.
+I view this as a minor incovenience.
+The battles are still worth it!

+- In battle cutscenes are not updated to account for each sprites animations, height, voice, etc. They can be amusing to watch, but they're also worth skipping.